 Clients won’t start asking you to manage their accounts.
 You will need to market yourself and make sure your offer ends up under your potential clients’ noses.
 Establish who is your ideal client and then look them up.
 For example, if your ideal clients are real estate companies who are startups, then look for them where they probably are: Facebook Pages.
 Find them, see if they have a presence on Pinterest.
 If not contact them with a pitch and if they do, contact them telling them the benefits you could bring to their business.

-My best advice: Always emphasise the benefits, not WHAT you do.
+My best advice which I retained while I was learning how to become a Pinterest Manager: Always emphasize the benefits, not WHAT you do.

 Step #5: Understand your clients

-You need to secure that call or interview.
-The best way to do that is to show them what kind of results you can achieve for them on Pinterest.
+Even if you are still learning how to become a Pinterest Manager, you need to secure a call or interview.
+The best way to do that is to show your prospective clients what kind of results you can achieve for them on Pinterest.

-Look at your potential client’s website and note down all the optimisations you can bring to their Pinterest business account.
+Look at your potential client’s website and note down all the optimizations you can bring to their Pinterest business account.

 Show them a few pin ideas by designing some gorgeous click-worthy pins which they could use on their Pinterest account.